Saturday, 21 March 2015

 Shortly afterward, she announced her retirement, at the age of 35.
 She joked with the Argentine media about becoming a housewife and learning to cook, but as she was preparing to marry Baron Alexander von Korff, head of the Mercedes competition department and hereditary peer, this was probably unnecessary.

-Although Ewy never competed seriously again, she remained involved with the motoring scene, was a test driver, and to this day, acts as a brand ambassador for Mercedes.
+Although Ewy never competed seriously again, she remained involved with the motoring scene, was a test driver, and for decades, acted as a brand ambassador for Mercedes.
 When not involved with Mercedes, she worked as a multilingual tour guide in a museum in Stuttgart.

 She was immensely popular in both Sweden and Argentina, and was the subject of many newspaper articles and TV sections.
 She was Swedish Sportswoman of the Year in 1961.
 Both Ewy and Ursula, despite their love for the toughest of terrain, were always well-dressed and ready for a photo opportunity, long before this was standard practice for international motorsport stars.

-Ewy is now a widow, and lives in Stockholm, after some time spent in Germany.
+In later life Ewy, a widow, lived in Stockholm, after some time spent in Germany.
+She died aged 94 in July 2024.

 (This piece owes a lot to www.ewyrosqvist.com, a fan page created with Ewy’s co-operation.)